 A disposition fee, or a turn-in fee, is a charge to return your leased vehicle.
-The leasing company charges this fee to cover the cost of cleaning up and repurposing your old car for the sake of selling it.
-The flat fee can range from $350 to $500.
+The leasing company charges this fee to cover the cost of cleaning up and repurposing your old car for resale.

-The fee is separate from your monthly payment.
-It might get charged with other types of fees, like an early termination charge, excessive mileage charge and wear-and-tear charge.
+The disposition fee is separate from your monthly payment but may be charged with other types of fees, like early termination charges, excessive mileage charges and excessive wear-and-tear charges.

 Do you have to pay the disposition fee?

-For the most part, if a disposition fee in your leasing agreement, it’s not negotiable.
-However, if you have one in your contract, you can avoid it by purchasing your leased vehicle or signing another lease — or trying to remove it from the agreement before you sign.
+If a disposition fee is included in your leasing agreement, you can avoid it by purchasing your vehicle or signing another lease — or trying to remove it from the agreement before you sign.

 Other auto leasing fees to look out for

 A disposition fee isn’t the only charge you could expect to face as you’re leasing a car.
-Look out for other fees like:
+Look out for other fees.

-- Wear-and-tear charge: If your car has some major dings and scratches, you could face a wear-and-tear charge based on the cost of the repairs.
+- Wear-and-tear.
+If your car has some major dings, scratches or stains, you could face this charge based on the cost of the repairs.

 Not all fees are charged or required with a lease agreement.
 It’s important to review your contract and ask any questions before signing.
 You may even be able to negotiate some lower or remove them entirely, but you should still count on paying a few additional fees when you lease a car.

-Don’t trick yourself into thinking that you can afford more than you actually can.
-Review your budget and determine what a reasonable payment is.
-Give yourself a window, and if there’s any way to pay off other debt before taking on a new lease, do it.
-For instance, consider paying off your student loans or finding a cheaper cellphone plan to make room for a possibly higher car payment.
+Don’t trick yourself into thinking that you can afford more than you can.
+Review your budget to calculate a reasonable monthly payment.
+Give yourself a window and try to pay off other debts and lower expenses before taking on a new lease.
+For instance, consider paying down your student loans or find a cheaper cell phone plan to make room for a possibly higher car payment.

 If you’re having trouble determining how a car may fit into your budget, use an auto lease calculator to see what you can afford.

 Not every car is priced the same.
 Once you’ve figured out what you can afford, find cars that fit that budget.
-It’s OK to have a list of preferences, but avoid settling on only one car.
+It’s fine to have a list of preferences but avoid settling on only one car.
 You don’t want to get your hopes up and, in a stressful moment, settle for something that’s more expensive than you can afford.

-You’ll typically only need $2,000 or less in upfront costs for a leased vehicle.
-Consider putting no cash down and rolling all of the fees and costs into your monthly agreement, as long as you can afford those monthly payments.
+You’ll typically only need $2,000 or less to cover upfront costs.
+But consider putting no cash down and rolling all the fees and costs into your monthly agreement if you can afford it.

-If you’re getting rid of your old car, ask about its trade-in value if you plan to get rid of it.
-If it’s worth $2,000 or less, it’s probably fine to use that as your down payment and lower your monthly payment.
-If it’s worth more, you may want to sell it on your own and save the extra cash for other expenses, like paying off debt or building up your savings.
+Ask about your current vehicle’s trade-in value if you plan to get rid of it.
+If it’s worth $2,000 or less, it’s fine to use that as your down payment and lower your monthly payment.
+But if it’s worth more, you may want to sell it on your own and save the extra cash for other expenses, like paying off debt or building up your savings.

-The more you drive, the more miles you’ll need to account for.
-Leasing agreements tend to have set limits, like 10,000, 12,000 and 15,000 annual miles.
+Leasing agreements tend to have set mileage limits — typically 10,000, 12,000 or 15,000 annual miles.
 If you set your mileage at 10,000 a year and end up going over, you can expect to pay an excessive mileage charge, usually around $0.30 per mile.
-So if you set your mileage at 10,000 and go to 12,000, that extra 2,000 miles will cost you $600 at the end of your lease in excessive mileage fees.
+So, if you set your mileage at 10,000 and go to 12,000, that extra 2,000 miles will cost you $600 at the end of your lease in excessive mileage fees at the usual rate.
 That’s not including other charges.

-It’s a good idea to understand your commute and driving habits before you settle on a car.
+Understand your commute and driving habits before you get into a lease.
 That way you can choose the option that best fits your needs.